cindidong/DH110/Assignments/7/README.md

 - Must finish quiz to "complete" a lesson.
 - Added ability to retake quiz.
 - Changed links to lessons to standard blue color when not visited, and standard purple color when visited (matching HTML link behavior).
+- Changed the "Free Music Theory Lessons" card on the Home Page to "Table of Contents".

 ### UT Testing
 [Participant link to survey](https://forms.gle/4chXd5oDrXBnaATR6)